Why Your Homeowners Insurance Won't Cover Airbnb

 - Any claim where the insurer discovers undisclosed business use

 The risk of not disclosing Airbnb hosting to your insurer is even greater than most hosts realize.
-If your insurer discovers you've been renting the property without telling them, they can deny unrelated claims — like storm damage or a burst pipe — on the grounds of material misrepresentation.
-They may also cancel your policy outright or refuse to renew it.
+Both homeowners and landlord insurance contracts specifically exclude "business pursuits" and have a misrepresentation clause that states the insurance contract is void if there is a misrepresentation from the insured.
+It's a breach of contract.
+Your insurer can also deny unrelated claims (like storm damage or a burst pipe) on the grounds of material misrepresentation, cancel your policy outright, or refuse to renew it.

 Bottom line: The instant you list your home for rent, you need to call your insurance company.

-What Airbnb's AirCover Actually Covers (And What It Doesn't)
+What Airbnb's AirCover Actually Covers in 2026 (And What It Doesn't)

 Airbnb provides every host with AirCover for Hosts at no extra cost.
-It includes two primary protections:
+It is now marketed as a four-part package: guest identity verification, reservation screening, $1 million liability insurance, and $3 million damage protection.

 | Protection | Coverage Limit | What It Covers |